Jackie Glass (politician)

-Jacqueline "Jackie" Hope Glass (born 1984) is an American politician and consultant from Virginia.
+Jacqueline Hope Glass (born 1984) is an American politician and consultant from Virginia.
 A Democrat, she was first elected to the Virginia House of Delegates in a special election for the 89th district in 2022, winning the seat vacated by retiring Delegate Jay Jones.
 Glass now represents the 93rd district, which covers part of the city of Norfolk.

 Early life and education

 Glass was born in Chicago, Illinois.
 She earned a Bachelor of Science degree in workforce education training and development from the Southern Illinois University Carbondale in 2014.

 Career

 In 2002, Glass enlisted in the United States Navy and served until 2013.

 After graduating from college, Glass moved to Norfolk, Virginia, and has worked as a diversity, equity, and inclusion consultant and instructional system designer.
 Glass is a member of the NAACP Norfolk branch, the Black Chamber of Commerce, and the Community Emergency Response Team.
 She was president of the Ballentine Civic League, a board member of Reading Enriches All Children (REACH), a board member of the Young Investors Group, and an ambassador to the United State of Women Summit.